 Farallon disclosed stake in KLX Inc.

-In previous parts of this series, we learned that Farallon Capital disclosed 7% stake in KLX Inc. (KLXI) in its 13G filing.
-KLXI started trading on NASDAQ a month ago, after its spin-off from parent company B/E Aerospace Inc. (BEAV).
-In previous parts of this series, we discussed BEAV, its spin-off of KLX, and a business overview of KLX Inc. and its strengths.
-We also explored an industry overview of KLX’s operating segments.
+Earlier in this series, we learned that Farallon Capital disclosed a 7% stake in KLX Inc. (KLXI) in its 13G filing.
+KLXI started trading on NASDAQ a month ago, after its spin-off from parent company B/E Aerospace.
+(BEAV).
+In previous parts of this series, we discussed BEAV, its spin-off of KLX, and a business overview of KLX Inc. KLX operates in two segments: